wwwlicious/servicestack-introspec/readme.md

   ]
 }
 ```
-In future this will be used to power a separate application that can aggregrate documentation from multiple different services.
+In future this will be used to power a separate application that can aggregate documentation from multiple different services.

 ### Postman
-The 3rd service that is registered can be found at `/spec/postman` and generates JSON that can be consumed by the Postman REST client.
+The 3rd service that is registered can be found at [`/spec/postman`](http://introspec.servicestack.net/spec/postman) and generates JSON that can be consumed by the Postman REST client.

 Although there is an existing [Postman Plugin](https://github.com/ServiceStack/ServiceStack/wiki/Postman) for ServiceStack which does the same thing, Postman was the easiest format to output the specification information as.